Previously Looked After Children (PLAC)

 Pupil Premium Plus

-Schools who have previously looked after children in Reception to Year 11 can claim Pupil Premium Plus.
-This is extra funding of £2,345 per child.
-Adopted children only attract Pupil Premium Plus funding if, on leaving care, they were adopted from an English or Welsh local authority.
+Schools who have previously looked after children in Reception to Year 11 can claim Pupil Premium Plus (PPP).
+This is extra funding of £2,530 per child.

 When a child changes school, the parent or guardian must self-declare again as this confidential information does not automatically transfer with the child.
 Schools should make sure parents and guardians are aware of this and that this information is collected to help ensure that the designated teacher for previously looked after children can support appropriately.